BrickEater/landing-page/README.md

 # landing-page
 A landing page to practice front end web design

+07/11/2022 - Sick today but I wanted to keep the habit of coding going.
+I placed row2 and row3 down.
+I feel like having a standardized cell naming system would be good for the future.
+Placing the div by grid then using flex to manipulate things within it is working great right now.
+I'm really happy with it so far.

 06/11/2022 - The first two rows are now done and I'm very happy with them.
 The next row looks like it doesn't need the two center columns but a single center column with everything aligned to center.
 Also, I should finish reading this: https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/ because I need to understand this a bit better.
 I'm not sure if updating the first line of my stylesheet with a * instead of body made a difference but suddenly the website worked the way I expected it to.
 It makes me think that when I refresh the page it doesn't always pull the new information.

-04/11/2022 - the divs for margins works and adding flex display for child divs was working pretty good except that when I make the flex direction into columns it seems to ignor the justify-content: right attribute.
+04/11/2022 - the divs for margins works and adding flex display for child divs was working pretty good except that when I make the flex direction into columns it seems to ignore the justify-content: right attribute.
 When I inspect the <p> tag I can see that it defaulted back to a block display but I'm not sure why.

 04/11/2022 - I realized I could make divs for the margins and give a second class for each tag in the same row so that I could target all of them with background-color.
 It worked but justify-items would make it so the color would only paint the element and not the entire grid area.